reactive-graph/std/README.md

 [<img src="https://img.shields.io/github/license/aschaeffer/inexor-rgf-plugin-connector">](https://github.com/aschaeffer/inexor-rgf-plugin-connector/blob/main/LICENSE)
 [<img src="https://img.shields.io/discord/698219248954376256?logo=discord">](https://discord.com/invite/acUW8k7)

+#### User Stories

+* As a developer or a flow editor I can connect and disconnect an inbound property of an entity instance with an outbound property of another entity instance
+* Changes on the inbound property results on changes of the outbound property

 #### What is a connector?

 A connector connects a property of the outbound entity instance with a property of the inbound entity